© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Cold Bath: Piercefield is a scheduled monument protected by Cadw under reference MM281.
 View the official record →

-The Cold Bath at Piercefield is a post-medieval bath house located in Wales, designated as a Scheduled Ancient Monument under reference MM281.
+The Cold Bath at Piercefield is a post-medieval bath house situated in Monmouthshire, Wales, constructed as part of the spa and leisure facilities associated with Piercefield House estate.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM281.

 The Cold Bath: Piercefield dates from the post medieval/modern period, and is classified as a bath house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Cold Bath: Piercefield is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM281.